 Lonely Pines Farm may earn a commission for purchases made after clicking links on this page.

-For other zones, try extending your growing season with a hoop house.
+If you live in a cold region, try extending your growing season with a hoop house.

-Pro Tip: Most things that grow well in the spring also grow well in the fall, and vice versa.
+Generally speaking…plants that grow well in the spring also grow well in the fall, and vice versa.
 So keep that in mind as you plan your garden.